andrew/ultimate-awesome/README.md

 - [awesome-ai4chem](https://github.com/sherrylixuecheng/awesome-ai4chem) - Awesome AI for chemistry papers.
 - [awesome-pico8-clones](https://github.com/skyforce77/awesome-pico8-clones) - A curated list of Pico-8 clones.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
+- [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.
 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-spapi](https://github.com/vikingcodes/awesome-spapi) - Awesome Selling Partner API .
 - [awesome-mpsoc](https://github.com/Vitorian/awesome-mpsoc) - Public resources available for Xilinx  MPSOC+ and SDSOC hardware.